 5.19* Dr. Dudley Saulston French, b.
 8 Apr 1812 near Corning, Steuben, NY, d.
 4 May 1867 in Shakopee, Scott, MN.
 He was buried in Valley Cemetery, Shakopee, Scott, MN.
 He m.
 Mary M. Bliss ca. 1849 in NY.
 She was b.
 24 Sep 1820 in MA and d.
 10 May 1888 in Minneapolis, Hennepin, MN.
 About 1856 Dudley moved his family to Maine Prarie, Sterns, MN.
 He studied medicine as there was no doctor on the prarie and he practiced Homeopathy and was the only doctor in the area for many years.
 Later he and his wife moved to the Shakopee area where he died 4 May 1867.
 Mary died on May 10, 1888 at 3131 Lindley Ave.
 S. in Minneapolis.
 Both are buried at the Valley Cemetry, Shakopee, Scott, MN.
 Dudley lies in a grass-covered grave broken stone, Mary has no stone.
 All their children moved to the Los Angeles, California area about the turn of the century except Harriet.
 She remained in the Minneapolis area for many years .

 5.22* James French, b.
 1799, d.
 1868, and is buried at the Grove Cemetery in Bath, Steuben, NY.
 He m.
-Mary Ferris and had 5 children: Dewitt, John, Mary, Charlotte, and Thomas.
+Maria Ferris and had 5 children: Dewitt, John, Mary, Charlotte, and Thomas.
 She was b.
 8 Dec 1803 in Greenville, Greene, NY, d.
 26 Dec 1902 in Bath, age 99.
-Mary Ferris was the daughter of John F. and Catherine (Bogardus) Ferris; she was the American Hotel Innkeeper at Bath.
+Mary Ferris was the daughter of John F. and Catherine (Bogardus) Ferris; she was the innkeeper at the American House Inn, a tavern in Bath.

 5.22* Schuyler French, b.
 September 20, 1813 Otsego County, New York d.
 Greene Twp., Trumbull, OH, marriage: June 15, 1835 to Mary Jane Bostwick b.
 February 25, 1818 Connecticut d.
 February 25, 1818 Greene Twp., Trumbull, OH .